lyan1/runalphafold/README.md

 ## Steps

 1. Place all three scripts in the same directory with all the fasta files.
 The `af2.pbs` and `af2.slurm` job scripts are optional and only necessary if you are running the job through a PBS or Slurm job manager;
-2. Run the `./runalphafold.sh` script from that directory with the syntax `./runalphafold.sh --model [monomer|multimer] --mode [[run|rerun]`:
+2. Run the `./runalphafold.sh` script from that directory with the syntax `./runalphafold.sh --model [monomer|multimer]`:
     - `--model [monomer|multimer]: choose either the monomer or the multmer model
-    - `--mode [run|rerun]`:
-        - `run`: process the sequences contained in all FASTA files in the current directory
-        - `rerun`: when processing a large amount of sequences, there is a chance that a small number may fail.
-If that happens, use this rerun mode to find those sequences and process them.

 After the jobs finishes, there should be a `workspace` directory, in which you can find: